Equivalence of inequality indices in the three-dimensional model of informetric impact: Introduction

 Given a series of measurements, indicators, scores, counts, or any other numeric values, it is natural to order them from the highest to the lowest.
-This way, we get better insight into the aspects of reality they are trying to capture.
-In particular, various rankings (e.g., of universities, movies, or restaurants; see \citealp{iniguez2022dynamics}) aim to make our lives easier by claiming they can separate seeds from the chaff.
-Analysis or prediction of the size of the top or otherwise extreme values (e.g., \citealp{voitalov2019scale,pickands1975statistical,marshall2007life}) is crucial in risk analysis or disaster prevention.
-The search for patterns and universalities in sorted data \cite{holme2022universality,Newman2005} remains a fundamental, multidisciplinary research topic.
-This includes the study of ranking dynamics \cite{iniguez2022dynamics} and the distribution of their static snapshots, from the most straightforward Zipf power-law models \cite{Newman2005} to more complex ones \cite{Petersen2011,PNAS2020,pricepareto,singh2022quantifying}.
+This way, we get better insight into the aspects of reality they aim to capture.
+In particular, various rankings (e.g., of universities, movies, or restaurants; see \citealp{iniguez2022dynamics}) promise to make our lives easier by claiming they can separate seeds from the chaff.
+Investigation and prediction of the size of the top or otherwise extreme values is crucial in risk analysis or disaster prevention \citep{voitalov2019scale,pickands1975statistical,marshall2007life}.
+The search for patterns and universalities in sorted data remains a fundamental, multidisciplinary research topic \citep{holme2022universality,Newman2005}.
+This includes the study of ranking dynamics \citep{iniguez2022dynamics} and the distribution of their static snapshots, from the most straightforward Zipf power-law models \citep{Newman2005} to more complex ones \citep{Petersen2011,PNAS2020,pricepareto,singh2022quantifying}.
+Rankings are inextricably linked to inequality.
+Unfortunately, not everyone can stand on the podium; often, the winner takes it all \citep{Perc}, especially in the context of skewed distributions commonly observed in informetrics \citep{deSollaPrice1965,Newman2005}.
+To quote \citet[p.~308]{rousseau2018becoming} ``the informetric laws describe situations in which a large inequality is present''.
+For example, long--tailed distributions, such as those described by the power laws \citep{Newman2005} or Pareto-type distributions \citep{arnold2015:pareto,pricepareto}, are typically used in informetrics to model information production processes (IPPs; systems consisting of ``sources'' producing ``items''; \citealp{egghe1990introduction,egghe2005power}) where we observe a high concentration of assets amongst only a few top scorers.
+A concentration measure is one of the two elements, the other being {\it the production} of the theory on impact \citep{egghe2022rank,egghe2023global}, and the Lorenz order is the most direct way to represent the concentration relationship – which is ultimately a method for establishing rankings among IPPs.

+The recently-proposed 3DI model (three dimensions of impact; \citealp{PNAS2020,pricepareto}), can be conceived of as a rank-size approach to describing the mechanisms governing the growth of bibliographic and other networks studied originally by \citet{deSollaPrice1965}.
+Namely, consider a process where, in every time step, a system (e.g.,~a citation network, a cluster of internet portals) grows by one entity (e.g., a new paper, a website).
+In each iteration, we distribute $m$ impact or wealth units (e.g., citations, links) amongst the already-existing entities: \begin{itemize}[nosep] \item $a=(1-\rho)m$ units totally at random, \item $p=\rho m$ units according to the preferential attachment rule, \end{itemize} with $\rho$ representing the extent to which the rich-get-richer rule dominates over pure luck.
+Inspired by the observation in \citep{bertoli2022equivalent,OurGiniLorenz}, in Section~\ref{sec:giniprocess}, we will show that the $\rho$ parameter naturally corresponds to the value of the Gini index of the resulting ordered sample of impact measures.
+We will thus indicate the relationship between the degree of preferentiality and inequality.